DolphinSolutionsLtd/dashboards/README.md.txt

 ## UN : rpiconnectsvcaccount@dolphinsolutions.co.uk - PW in Dashlane
 ## Open a terminal to create a folder for the dashboard.sh file

-sudo mdir Dolphin
+sudo mkdir Dolphin

 ## Create the dashboard.sh file

-sudo nano /home/Dolphin/dashboard.sh
+sudo nano /home/admin/Dolphin/dashboard.sh

 ## Save the script below (everything between the "line breaks") to the file: